AymericLeFeyer/bitrise-build-flutter-module-step/README.md

 # Bitrise Build Flutter module step

-Bitrise Build step for a flutter module, to generate a aar or ios framework build
+Bitrise Build step for a flutter module, to generate a .aar or iOS framework build

 ## How to use this Step